jeremyblow/depthid/readme.md

 python script.py -t <usb tty device> [-p save_path] [-c camera_id] [-h height] [-w width] [-b baud]
 ```

-A most basic example only requires the path to the serial device to be specified:
+A most basic example only requires the path to the serial device to be specified. (**Note: The path
+to your serial device will be different**.
+If you're on a Mac or Linux, and are uncertain of the path of your USB serial device, you can
+run `ls /dev/tty.*` to see what's available):

 ```bash
 python session_1.py -t /dev/tty.usbmodem142311
 ```

-If you're on a Mac or Linux, and are uncertain of the path of your USB serial device, you can
-run `ls /dev/tty.*` to see what's available.

 By default, all images will be saved at 640x480 resolution in a subdirectory called `images`.
 Below is a more complete example showing further customization: